jonathan-g/kayadata/cran-comments.md

     * Thanks, please explain what kaya is, i.e. by a citation  in the form Authors (year) <doi:10....> or some web reference in the form <http....>.

-        * In the package documentation, I have added both an explanation of the Kaya identity and a citation to published references for the identity and also for the sources of the data included in this package.
+        * In the DESCRIPTION file and in the package documentation, I have added explanations of the Kaya identity and citations to published references for the identity.

     * We see: `checking examples ...
 NONE`.
 Please add examples and resubmit.